 8 garlic butter topped rolled assembled on a baking paper lined wooden board with bowl of garlic butter in the background and one roll torn open.

-They’re soft, incredibly garlicky and always a crowd-pleaser.
-These make the perfect side for any meal and definitely deserve a place at your table.
-I love serving them alongside pasta (I love them with something saucy like spicy ‘nduja fettuccine or baked tomato and burrata pasta), as a dipper with soup (roasted cauliflower cheese or roasted red pepper and tomato soups are fab), alongside grilled meat or fish (would be great with sticky gochujang chicken, miso grilled salmon or lamb koftas) or as part of a big mezze or feasting spread!
+I love serving them alongside pasta (I love them with something saucy like spicy ‘nduja fettuccine or baked tomato and burrata pasta), as a dipper with soup (roasted cauliflower cheese or roasted red pepper and tomato soups are fab), alongside grilled meat or fish (would be great with sticky gochujang chicken, miso grilled salmon or lamb koftas) or as part of a big mezze or holiday spread!

 Ingredients for garlic butter dinner rolls laid out on a grey marble background and labelled.